TYPO3-Documentation/TYPO3CMS-Reference-Skinning/Documentation/CssCodingGuidelines/((generated))/Index.rst

 followed by a colon and then a white-space, every statement is separated by a line-break.

-4. When using the short version for properties like “padding”, “margin” or “border”, instead of “padding-left”, “padding-right”..., all four values are preferred (padding: 10px 0 10px 0).
+4. When using the short version for properties like "padding", "margin" or "border", instead of "padding-left", "padding-right"..., all four values are preferred (padding: 10px 0 10px 0).
 Two values are also allowed in this case (padding: 10px 0).

-5. Null-values should be abbreviated with “0” instead of “0em” or “0px”.
+5. Null-values should be abbreviated with "0" instead of "0em" or "0px".